Willem Hessels van Est: Biography

-He was noted for his piety, modesty and compassion for the poor, and greatly admired for his vast learning, solid judgement and eloquence.
-He was afterwards styled doctor fundatissimus by the learned Pope Benedict XIV.
 Soon after he left Leuven, a fresh controversy broke out there, into which he appears to have been drawn.
 About 1586 Leonardus Lessius began to refute the errors of Baius in his ordinary course of lectures.
 The friends of Baius, who admired him for his edifying life, great learning and manly submission, felt annoyed that his shortcomings should have been thus pointedly accentuated by their opponents.
 They attacked certain propositions of Lessius, resembling those of Molina and Suarez, and had them condemned by the university as savouring of Semipelagianism.
 The sister university of Douai added its condemnation (said to have been obtained under a misapprehension), and its terms were in still more violent language.
 It has been said, though on no very clear evidence, that the form of condemnation was drawn up by Est. There can be little doubt that but he was in favour of the condemnation.
 The whole controversy finally led up to the Congregatio de Auxiliis (a papal commission).

 He died in Douai in 1613.

+Pope Benedict XIV gave Est the scholastic accolade "doctor fundatissimus".
+The 1913 Catholic Encyclopedia praises his "piety, modesty and compassion [...] learning, solid judgement and eloquence".